 - Using the wrong indefinite article: Some students think that “an” is always placed before a vowel and “a” is always placed before a consonant, but this is wrong.
 The word sound is important and determines the indefinite article.
 “House” and “hour” both start with the same three letters, but the “h” in “hour” is silent, which is why it’s “a house” and “an hour.”

-- Wrongfully placing an apostrophe: Many possessive forms of nouns end with an “’s,” but we don’t use them with possessive determiners.
+- Wrongfully placing an apostrophe: Many possessive forms of nouns end with an “’s,” but we don’t use them with possessive adjectives.
 That’s the reason commonly confused words like “whose and who’s” or “its and it’s” exist.

-- Using “his/her”: When you don’t know an animal’s gender, you can use “its,” however in English, we don’t use this possessive adjective for people.
+- Using “his/her”: When you don’t know an animal’s gender, you can use “its.”
+However in English, we don’t use this possessive adjective for people.
 Instead of clumsily writing “his/her,” use the gender-neutral pronoun “their” to refer to others.

 Practice sheet